jasonsikes/QLogo/README.md

 ## Downloading

 I am not providing compiled versions of QLogo at this time.
 Windows and Macos systems require me to sign the binaries.
-(This is a good thing.)
+This is a good thing.
 I still have yet to learn how to do that.

-Please note that there are now TWO executables: logo and QLogo.
-The *logo* executable works as a standalone command-line program.
-The *QLogo* executable is a sort of GUI terminal that also provides a turtle.

 ***